 Lamb’s ear has been used as a natural dye for wool.
 Boiling the leaves in hot water and then adding a mordant, brings out a fabulous, creamy, yellowish beige.
 Using the bracts (flower spike) instead of the leaves, a light mauve can be attained.

 Not only is it useful medicinally, but it’s also edible!
 Some people enjoy Lamb’s Ear fresh in salads or gently steamed as greens.
+It tastes like a combination of apples and pineapples, with a delightfully fruity taste.
 You can also make a very pleasant tea by steeping dried leaves in boiling water.
 Pick fresh, young leaves for best flavor when consuming.

 Do you have Lamb’s Ear growing around your home?
 What’s your favorite way to enjoy it?